The New Year Resolution that Everyone Should Have

 Researchers like Professor Baba Shiv at Stanford University believe that the brain area largely responsible for willpower is the prefrontal cortex, which is also in charge of keeping us focussed and handling short term memory.
 The belief is that the prefrontal cortex is like a muscle in that if you overload it, it tires.

-Roy F. Baumeister research (Where has your willpower gone?) supports this point and suggests that practically, what this means is that, each time you practice self control it becomes less effective and your prefrontal C tires.
+Roy F. Baumeister research (Where has your willpower gone?) supports this point and suggests that practically, what this means is that, each time you practice self control it becomes less effective and your prefrontal Cortex tires.
 So in our weight loss example, as you keep trying to not eat that burger or drink that beer, eventually you resistance fails.

 Most resolutions are about your own self-improvement in terms of health, wealth and happiness.